hilbix/Sponge-Vanilla/README.md

 ## Setup

+> **Beware:**
+>
+> This guide replaces some system files unconditionally which most certainly **breaks productive servers**!
+>
+> Only do this on your dedicated new sponge VM such that nothing else harmed and you always can start fresh from scratch if something terribly goes wrong.
+> I am not responsible if you break anything with this guide.
+If unsure, do not follow this!
+Backups are your friend.

+I cannot help you if you get stuck.
+Just follow this guide exactly to the point and it should work as shown.

 ### Prepare SSH login and reboot just to be sure

 So we have a fresh, minimal installed Debian without gateway.